A decade of travelling around the world has meant that we’ve made a lot of mistakes when it comes to packing.

 For guys and girls, shoes are the real space killer.
 Building upon the ‘versatile items’ point above, it’s important to be brutally honest with yourself about what you’re going to be doing on the trip and what is essential to fulfilling that bucket-list.
 Our approach?

-- 1 pair of sandals/flip flops for guys, whilst girls are likely to take one nice pair of sandals to wear out and in the city as well as a pair of flip flops.
+1 pair of sandals/flip flops for guys, whilst girls are likely to take one nice pair of sandals to wear out and in the city as well as a pair of flip flops.
+For our last trip in South America we invested in a pair of Birkenstocks each and they were perfect.

 The key thing with shoes is that you know you’re always going to have to be wearing a pair when you’re actually lugging your backpack from place to place.
 So, on those days, save space and weight by wearing your trainers or hiking shoes, rather than the flip flops.
 When really lacking space (usually because we had packed badly when leaving a hostel) we would tie a pair of shoes on the outside of our backpack (but make sure you tie them VERY securely!)